omni-us/jsonargparse/DOCUMENTATION.rst

 situations jsonargparse includes a type generator :func:`.path_type`, some predefined types (e.g. :class:`.Path_fr`).

-For example suppose you have a directory with a configuration file ``app/config.yaml`` and some data ``app/data/info.db``.
-The contents of the yaml file is the following:
+For example suppose you have a directory with a config file ``app/config.yaml`` and some data ``app/data/info.db``.
+The contents of the YAML file is the
+following:

 .. code-block:: yaml